morsonluke/tableau-server-slackbot/README.md

 >**Aim**: Build a basic Slackbot for Tableau Server in GCP

+⚠️ Any resources created in GCP are not secure and should only be used in a test environment

 ### What you'll find here...

 1. A way to deploy a basic trial instance of Tableau Server on the Google Cloud Platform using Terraform